 - 10.1 Dispute Resolution Process.
-If a dispute arises between British Columbia and Wet'suwet'en First Nation regarding the interpretation of a provision of this Agreement: - (a) duly appointed representatives of the Parties will meet as soon as is practicable to attempt to resolve the dispute; - (b) if the Parties' representatives are unable to resolve the dispute, the issue will be referred to more senior representatives of British Columbia and Wet'suwet'en First Nation; and - (c) if the dispute cannot be resolved by the Parties directly under subsections (a) or (b), the Parties may agree to other appropriate approaches to resolve the issue.
+If a dispute arises between British Columbia and Kwaw-kwaw-Apilt First Nation regarding the interpretation of a provision of this Agreement: - (a) duly appointed representatives of the Parties will meet as soon as is practicable to attempt to resolve the dispute; - (b) if the Parties' representatives are unable to resolve the dispute, the issuewill be referred to more senior representatives of British Columbia and Kwaw-kwaw-Apilt First Nation: and - (c) if the dispute cannot be resolved by the Parties directly under subsections (a) or (b), the Parties may agree to other appropriate approaches to resolve the issue.